There are various types of fees and eligibility guidelines that you need to know:

 A2.
 Eligibility Guidelines for Ministry of Education (MOE) Subsidy

-The substantial tuition subsidy from the Government of Singapore comes in the form of a MOE subsidy which is administered by the Ministry of Education (MOE) and is offered to all admitted students up to the maximum programme duration.
+The substantial tuition subsidy from the Government of Singapore comes in the form of a MOE subsidy which is administered by the Ministry of Education (MOE) and is offered to eligible students up to the normal course duration (one year for full-time students and two years for part-time students).
+Students who take longer than the normal course duration will be liable for non-subsidised (Full) tuition fees during the extended semesters.
 Students need not apply for the MOE subsidy if they are eligible.
-Note: From AY 2019 onwards, MOE subsidy only applies to Singaporean and Singapore Permanent Resident (SPR) students.
-International students applying for Coursework Programmes under S. Rajaratnam School of International Studies (RSIS) are still eligible for MOE subsidy.
-International students applying for Coursework programmes offered by other Schools will be liable for non-subsidised Tuition fees.
+Note: From AY 2019 onwards, Singaporean and Singapore Permanent Resident (SPR) students enrolling subsidised programmes and International students enrolling Coursework Programmes under S. Rajaratnam School of International Studies (RSIS) are still eligible for MOE subsidy up to the normal course duration as mentioned above.
+International students applying for Coursework programmes offered by other Schools will be liable for non-subsidised (Full) tuition fees.

 A2.1 Students with a Higher Degree Qualification

 Students who have previously enjoyed MOE subsidy in a graduate programme will not be eligible for MOE subsidy in another graduate programme at the same or lower level.
 Instead, such students will be liable to pay “Non-subsidised Fees” for the graduate programme that they now wish to undertake.
 For example, students who had previously enjoyed MOE subsidy in a Masters programme and had attained the Masters degree will not be eligible for subsidy in another programme at Masters degree or lower level.
 In addition, if they wish to upgrade in another discipline area where the programme has a combination of Masters and PhD candidature, they will not be eligible to enjoy MOE subsidy during the Masters candidature.